 But before you start looking at homes, pre-qualification in hand, a couple tips:

 - Read your pre-qualification letter carefully.
-That exact dollar amount you’re qualified for?
-That is your absolute max budget.
-So start looking for homes priced equal to or less than that amount.
+What amount are you qualified for?
+You should look for homes priced equal to or less than that amount.

 - If homes in your area go fast or get multiple offers, look for slightly cheaper homes that leave you room to haggle or raise your offer if needed.

 - Start shopping for your home right after you get your pre-qualification.
-Brokers usually offer the terms of the pre-qualification for 90 days.
+Pre-qualification letters are usually offer the terms for 90 days.
 That’s only a few months to find the right home, make an offer, and initiate a sale.
-It’ll go faster than you think.